OpenStackOnRaPi/ostackinstall/README.md

 ### 5.i Kolla-Ansible installation

 The installation procedure is in principle the same as in the original [Kolla-Ansible guide for the 2025.1 release](https://docs.openstack.org/kolla-ansible/2025.1/user/quickstart.html).
-Installation of [Kolla-Ansible 2023.1](https://docs.openstack.org/kolla-ansible/2025.1/user/quickstart.html) is very similar, but not identical, to 2025.1.
+Installation of [Kolla-Ansible 2023.1](https://docs.openstack.org/kolla-ansible/2025.1/user/quickstart.html) is very similar to, but not identical as that of 2025.1.
 One difference is that in 2023.1 one has to install Ansible explicitly by running a separate command while in 2025.1 this step is already included in the Kolla-Ansible script and you do not bother with Ansible installation.
 Other differences are a direct consequence of the 2023.1 release status being changed to "unmaintained", but without corresponding updates in the publicly available Kolla-Ansible manual and in a single Kolla-Ansible configuration file (the term ```stable``` is used instead of ```unmaintained```).
 Corrective changes to respective instructions applicable for 2023.1 are outlined in the following.

 One can use the original source document for 2025.1 and install on his own or take advantage of 100% ready-to-use commands documented below.